rancher/rancher-docs/versioned_docs/version-2.8/how-to-guides/new-user-guides/helm-charts-in-rancher/helm-charts-in-rancher.md

 When you upgrade, make sure that the upstream chart version is compatible with your Rancher version.

 When upgrading Rancher versions, don't downgrade the version of the chart that you are using.
 For example, if you are using a version of Monitoring that is later than `16.6.0` in Rancher v2.5, you shouldn't upgrade to `100.x.x+up16.6.0`.
 Instead, you should upgrade to the appropriate version in the next release.

-### Catalogs, Apps, and the Rancher UI

-[Rancher v2.4 and earlier](/versioned_docs/version-2.0-2.4/how-to-guides/new-user-guides/helm-charts-in-rancher/helm-charts-in-rancher.md), repositories of ready-to-deploy applications were called "catalogs".
-These repositories were managed through the **Catalogs** section of the UI.

-Rancher v2.5 replaced the former catalog system with a new **Apps & Marketplace** feature.

-Since Rancher v2.6.5, the **Apps & Marketplace** feature is named **Apps** in the UI.

 ## Access Charts